 1st and 2nd Semester - 3 hours each - Total 6

 Students who do not meet qualifications for Army contracting and commissioning may be allowed to audit a Military Science course.
 Students desiring to audit must receive the permission of the department chair.
-Auditing students may not participate in leadership laboratory, field training exercises, or other physical activities.
-Non-U.S. students must have written permission from their government prior to taking an ROTC course.
+Auditing students may not participate in drill, marching, leadership laboratories, field training exercises, voluntary programs, or attend basic or advanced camp.

 Requirements For A Commission As A Second Lieutenant In The United States Army

 Students desiring a commission must complete a minimum of 23 hours of course work to include:

 A 3 hour Military History Course (per approval from the PMS).

 In addition to the required courses, students must contract and attend the ROTC Advance Camp for 33 days of training between the junior and senior year.

 |Military Science Faculty|